 Switch up the cheeses

-This method works well with feta and ricotta, too!
+This method works well for whipped feta cheese dip and ricotta, too!

 You can add a handful of grated parmesan cheese if you like, but more than ⅓ cup or so will change the texture and make it grainy.
 For best results, stick to softer cheeses that blend smoothly.

 For bigger, bolder flavor, add a few mix-ins when you blend this goat cheese dip.
 Some of our favorites:

 - 1-2 Tablespoons lemon juice or a sprinkle of lemon zest for a bright pop of flavor

 - A handful of fresh herbs (basil, chives, parsley, cilantro, dill, rosemary, and sage are all good!)